-Drugs for diabetes: Scientists test the power of plantsJanuary 16th, 2013 in Diabetes /
+Drugs for diabetes: Scientists test the power of plantsJanuary 16, 2013 in Medicine & Health / Diabetes

 (Medical Xpress)—New drugs to treat diabetes are being developed by scientists at the University of Greenwich.